Visit to Bell Labs Shannon Conference April 2016

 I had a brief chat with Bob before the presentations the next day.
 I mentioned the Parrish Computer Science Scholarship at UT, and Bob responded with a Hook ‘em Horns and a big smile.
 Two weeks after I graduated from UT in 1966, I started at Bell Labs in Holmdel.

-Early in his career he worked at both Bell Labs and Xerox PARC.
+Early in his career Eric worked at both Bell Labs and Xerox PARC.

 Clearly Eric is one of the powerful players in the Information age.
 His comments all seemed reasonable.
-However, I would like to re-read the text of his speech and study it like Fed watchers who pour over the exact choice of words in official announcements.
 I just bought a copy of his 2014 book How Google Works.

-4. Amber Case is a cyborg anthropologist.
-This field is enjoyably explained in her 2010 TED talk.
-She is also a leading advocate for Calm Technology principles.
-Here is a 2014 video that explains her point of view on Calm Technology.
+See her presentation at the conference.As background here is a 2014 video that explains her point of view on Calm Technology.
 What she is advocating seems so logical and some of her solutions seem so obvious (after you see them) and nice you wonder why this isn’t part of standard design for everything in the information age.
 Calm technology is part of the general theme of saving time or even “creating” time for users, one of the topics in Bell Labs Network X vision.

 5. Henry Markram is a professor of neuroscience at the Swiss Federal Institute for Technology.
 In 2005 he founded the Blue Brain project to develop a radically new approach to neuroscience - an algorithmic and digital reconstruction and simulation of the brain on supercomputers.